 Starting a blog again

 I guess a good first article would be to write about my previous blogging attempts.
 It all started with Github pages and Jekyll.
-Free static hosting from Github and a statically generated site, it ticked all the boxes.
-I was dipping my toes into Ruby on Rails then and had a lot of fun exploring Ruby & Jekyll.
+Static site generation and free hosting from Github was a match made in heaven.
+I had a lot of fun hacking on the blog.
 I fell into the rabbit hole of trying out different Jekyll themes.
 I remember using a few themes made by @mdo.
-Despite spending a lot on time on building the blog, I failed to write many blog posts.
+Although I spent a lot of time working on the blog, I didn't end up writing any significant number of blog posts.
 In hindsight, I learned a lot about SEO, Open Graph tags and sitemaps at the end of this adventure.

 The third and current iteration (When does this end?) of my blog is built using Gatsby and MDX.
 I am still exploring what Gatsby has to offer but the development experience has been pretty solid so far.
 MDX is still in its infancy but has a lot of potential.
-I feel like Gatsby plugins are really powerful but introduce a lot fo complexity while trying to determine the root cause of an issue.
-Recently eleventy has caught my eye, maybe sometime in the future I will switch.
+I am not a fan of using GraphQL for the data layer though.
+It seems overkill for a blog.
+Recently eleventy has caught my eye.
 Looking forward to writing more.
 Stay tuned.

 Update October 2020 : I switched to eleventy and optimized performance.
 Try running a Lighthouse audit!